-ROBERT ISAACS is the director of choral activities at Cornell University, a position generously supported by Priscilla E. Browning.
+Countertenor ROBERT ISAACS is the director of choral activities at Cornell University, a position generously supported by Priscilla E. Browning.
+He has conducted Cornell choirs in performance at Carnegie Hall, the Kennedy Center, and the U.S. Supreme Court, led them on tour to over fifty cities across North America, and prepared them for nine world premieres.
 Previously, Mr. Isaacs led choral programs at Princeton University and the Manhattan School of Music, and served as interim director of the National Youth Choirs of Great Britain.
 He has worked as a guest conductor with ensembles on both sides of the Atlantic, including Laudibus, Cerddorion, Amuse, TENET, and the Vox Vocal Ensemble.
 Mr. Isaacs made his conducting debut at Carnegie Hall with the Argento New Music Project, and has also conducted at the Royal Albert Hall in London, the Edinburgh Fringe Festival, the Guggenheim Museum, the Snape Proms, the Kennedy Center, and other venues ranging from Stockholm to the Cook Islands.
 Mr. Isaacs has been a featured soloist at Saint Thomas Church, Cooper Union, Miller Theater, Symphony Space and many other venues, in repertoire ranging from Machaut, Purcell, and Bach to Britten, Bernstein, John Zorn, and Toby Twining; he was nominated for a Grammy award in 2006.
 Mr. Isaacs holds degrees from Harvard University (choral music) and Columbia University (creative writing), and spent an equally educational period as a juggler and unicyclist on the streets of San Francisco.

 Tenor NEIL FARRELL has been both member and soloist with most of New York’s finest professional choirs, including, among many others, Musica Sacra, Voices of Ascension, Early Music New York, and the New York Virtuoso Singers.
 His solo repertoire includes Bach: Weinachtsoratorium (Evangelist), Johannespassion (Evangelist, arias), Matthäuspassion (Evangelist, arias), Magnificat, and Monteverdi: 1610 Vespers.
 A former member of The Western Wind Vocal Ensemble and founding member of Equal Voices, he delights in small ensemble singing as well.
 A double specialist in early and new music, he recorded as tenor soloist Milton Babbitt’s “Four Cavalier Settings” for Koch International, performing them at Babbitt’s 90th Birthday celebration at Weill Recital Hall in May 2006.
 His discography also includes many CDs with Voices of Ascension and Musica Sacra as well as with Pomerium, and he is represented as singer and arranger on recordings by the Western Wind.
 Also an active composer throughout his 18 year tenure as a member of NYC’s Choir of St. Ignatius Loyola, both his music and his singing are featured on their recordings.
 He now makes his home in Allentown, PA.